mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/Final_Report.md

 `EARNING_CATEGORY` is the label in our model.  it  has 12 values which is too detailed for our prediction and affect the model accuracy hugely.
 Per partner’s advice, as long as the relief type (like straight time) is the same, we can treat them as the same.
 Hence, we group the 12 labels into 3 labels, which are:

-- Straight time: which contains all kinds of straight time relief, the pay rate is the same as the normal rate which is positive
+- Straight Time: which contains all kinds of straight time relief, the pay rate is the same as the normal rate which is positive

 - Overtime and Beyond: which contains `Relief Not Found` and all kinds of relief which needs to be paid more than normal rate, which is negative to the company.